Friday, 17 August 2018

 as:

-1. Revenue expenditure: If the benefit of expenditure is received within a year. it is called revenue expenditure.
-For example rent, interest etc.
+1. Revenue expenditure: If the benefit of expenditure is received within a year.
+It is called revenue expenditure.
+For example, rent, interest, and other similar expenses.

 2. Capital expenditure: If the benefit of the expenditure is received for more than one year, it is called capital expenditure.
 Example purchase of machinery.

 3. Deferred revenue expenditure: There are certain expenditures which are revenue in nature but the benefit of which is derived over a number of years.
-For example huge advertisement expenditure.
+For example, a huge advertisement expenditure.

 Profit